Large Language Models for Multi-Robot Systems: A Survey: Challenges and Opportunities

 \textbf{Task-specific and Lightweight Models.} While large-scale LLMs offer superior performance, they are often impractical for resource-constrained environments.
 Developing task-specific and lightweight models tailored for multi-robot applications can mitigate this issue~\cite{belcak2025small}.
 Models like SmolVLM, Moondream 2B, PaliGemma-2 3B, and Qwen2-VL 2B demonstrate how smaller architectures can reduce computational demands and latency while maintaining adequate performance for specific tasks.
 Model distillation is another approach to make small models more capable by distilling knowledge from a more capable LLM, like DeepSeek-R1-Distill-Qwen-1.5B, where the knowledge from DeepSeek R1 is distilled into a small Qwen2.5-Math-1.5B model~\cite{xu2024survey}.
 Balancing efficiency and effectiveness is key to enabling scalable deployments of LLMs in field robotics.\\

 \textbf{Multi-modal and Embodied Extensions.} Emerging research on multi-modal LLMs suggests promising opportunities for extending MRS capabilities.
 Video-language transformers, point cloud-language models~\cite{fu2021violet}, and spatio-temporal VLAs could enable richer reasoning over dynamic events~\cite{zheng2024tracevla}, 3D spatial layouts, and real-time cooperative interactions.
 These architectures would allow multi-robot teams to better interpret evolving environments and adapt their strategies accordingly.
-As multi-modal and embodied extensions mature, they could bridge the gap between high-level symbolic reasoning and low-level perception-action execution, unlocking more adaptive and autonomous multi-robot coordination~\cite{belcak2025small}.\\
+As multi-modal and embodied extensions mature, they could bridge the gap between high-level task planning and low-level action generation grounded in perception, unlocking more adaptive and autonomous multi-robot coordination~\cite{belcak2025small}.\\

 \textbf{Expanding to Unstructured Environments.} Most current applications and benchmarks focus on indoor or structured environments, leaving significant gaps in outdoor and unstructured scenarios.
 Research should prioritize expanding MRS capabilities to include operations in open-world contexts, such as agricultural fields, disaster zones, and remote exploration sites.
 Addressing the unique challenges of these environments, including variability, noise, and unpredictable dynamics, will broaden the applicability of LLM-enabled MRS.\\